Showing posts with label meta-language. Show all posts

 Explicatio

 The notion of meta-language in logic and model theory designates a higher-level language used to describe the rules, syntax, or semantics of another.
-In theology, such a separation is impossible: no language can stand outside the Word of God to describe it.
+In theology, such a separation is impossible.
+No language can stand outside the Word of God in order to describe it, for all language already exists within the act of divine self-communication.
 All human discourse remains within the domain of divine utterance, because the Word is both the Creator of speech and its ultimate hearer.
+This meta-lingua is not transcendental consciousness nor a meta-subject interpreting meaning, but the very ratio intelligibilitatis of being and speech.

 Thus, when theology speaks about God, it does so within God’s own communicative act.
 The Logos is not an external commentary on the world but the internal ratio by which it exists and becomes intelligible.
-Every language, whether philosophical, poetic, or dogmatic, participates as an object-language within the comprehensive “meta-language” that is God’s eternal self-utterance.
+Every language—whether philosophical, poetic, or dogmatic—functions as an object-language within the comprehensive “meta-language” that is God’s eternal self-utterance.

-This means that the relation between divine Word and human language is not hierarchical but participatory.
+This means that the relation between divine Word and human language is not hierarchical but participatory, that is, a relation of constitutive causality in the order of signification.
 Let us represent this formally (and then explain it):

-Then for every Lₙ, the relation Lₙ ⊂ L∞ holds analogically: each finite language is contained within, and intelligible through, the divine Word.
-This containment is not linguistic hierarchy but ontological participation.
+Then for every Lₙ, the relation Lₙ ⊂ L∞ holds analogically.
+This symbol of inclusion does not name a merely logical or set-theoretic relation, but signifies ontological dependence: each finite language exists and is intelligible only through the constitutive causality of the Word.
+This is not linguistic hierarchy but participation grounded in Logos.

-Hence, divine meta-language is not an external code but the infinite horizon of interpretation within which all meaning subsists.
-The Spirit mediates this participation, translating the divine Word into the polyphonic tongues of creation and translating creation’s words back into praise.
+Hence, divine meta-language is not an external code but the infinite ontological horizon of interpretation which precedes and grounds every act of understanding.
+The Spirit mediates this participation, translating the divine Word into the polyphonic tongues of creation and returning creation’s words into praise.

 Objectiones

 Obiectio III.
-Jacques Derrida and his heirs hold that all language is differential play, without final referent or transcendental signified.
-The claim that the Logos interprets all language reintroduces the metaphysics of presence which deconstruction has exposed as illusion.
+Jacques Derrida and his heirs hold that all language is differential play without final referent or transcendental signified.
+The claim that the Logos interprets all language reintroduces a metaphysics of presence which deconstruction has exposed as illusion.

 Responsiones

-Ad I. Wittgenstein’s insight that meaning arises within language-games is valid at the level of human usage, but theology concerns the ground of linguistic possibility itself.
-The Logos is not a competing game but the condition for all games—the ratio loquendi that makes signification possible.
-Without the divine Word as ontological ground, even internal coherence loses intelligibility.
+Ad I. Wittgenstein rightly observes that meaning arises within language-games at the level of human use.
+Theology, however, concerns the ground of linguistic possibility itself.
+The Logos is not a competing game but the fundus of all grammars, the ratio loquendi that makes any signification possible.
+Without the Word as ontological ground, even internal coherence loses intelligibility.

 Ad III.
 Deconstruction’s critique of presence inadvertently confirms the theological claim: no finite language can secure its own meaning.
 The Logos, however, is not an available presence within language but the transcendent act that bestows meaning upon the play of difference.
 The Spirit does not close différance but transfigures it into relation.